things-scene/things-scene/README.md

-[comment]: # "NOTE: This file is generated and should not be modify directly.
-Update `templates/ROOT_README.hbs.md` instead"
+[comment]: # 'NOTE: This file is generated and should not be modify directly.
+Update `templates/ROOT_README.hbs.md` instead'

 # Things Scene